Sir-Batman/ros-wsl-install-guide/README.md

 ## Install Windows Subsystem for Linux

-This section is based on Guide [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+This section is based on the Microsoft guide [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 1. Open PowerShell as Administrator and run: